thejcannon/PyGothamTV2023/SlideDeck.md

 - Allows me to have features that are only relevant to my org
 - Allows me to upstream changes, to help everyone and solve "hit by a bus"

-Dependencies:
-- Part of what makes pants incremental
-- I can easily see what goes into our applications/docker images
-- How many consumers of a file there are

 -->